Anith-G/experience-manager-sites-optimizer.en/help/documentation/settings.md

 ---
-title: Sites Optimizer settings
+title: Sites Optimizer Settings
-description: Experience Manager Sites Optimizer settings documentation.
+description: Learn how to configure Sites Optimizer settings and integrate with other tools.
 ---

 # Sites Optimizer settings